Making money with chatbots is now a practical agency model.

 Selecting the right chatbot reseller platform is a business strategy decision.
 It determines margin potential, scalability, and long term revenue stability.

-Common Mistakes in Chatbot Reselling
+Common Mistakes That Reduce Chatbot Income

-Selling Without Niche Focus
+Operating Without Niche Focus

 Operating without a defined niche weakens positioning and reduces conversion efficiency.
-Broad targeting increases competition, lengthens sales cycles, and forces excessive customization during implementation.

 Underpricing Support

-Many resellers price only for initial setup and underestimate the cost of ongoing optimization and client support.
+Many resellers price only for the initial setup and underestimate the cost of ongoing optimization and client support.
 Subscription fees that do not account for reporting, workflow refinement, and integration maintenance compress margins over time.

 Sustainable pricing must reflect continuous service requirements.
 Underpricing leads to operational strain and reduced profitability.